DataKnox/nornir_pyez/docs/pyez_scp.rst

 pyez_scp
 ===========

-Use this task to scp files on your devices (unfortunately there is no way to check if the copy was successfull or not, you will have to check manually)
+Use this task to scp files onto or from your devices (unfortunately there is no way to check if the copy was successfull or not, you will have to check manually)

 Example::